Inflammation of the plantar fascia at the attachment to the heel bone – Step 1

 Whether you train for one hour or 10 minutes, for example, is adapted to your starting point – and can be increased over time.

-The treatment of overload-induced inflammation of growth zones is primarily relief, as the growth zones cannot be trained to become stronger.
-It is important to keep ‘all’ other muscles active while the tendon attachments on the growth zone of the heel bone heal.
-The training exercises must not provoke the known pain under the heel during or after training.
+The treatment for stress-induced inflammation of growth plates primarily involves rest, as the growth plates cannot be strengthened through exercise.
+It is important to keep ‘all’ the other muscles active whilst the tendon attachments in the growth zone of the heel bone heal.
+The exercises must not trigger the familiar pain under the heel during or after training.

 Condition